Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Experimental Results

 \subsection{Implementation details}

-{\bf Data Preprocessing and Augmentation:} We subtract all the images by the local average color to highlight effective details on the fundus image.
-We also apply some commonly used data augmentation strategies in the training process, including randomly crop with scale=(0.9, 1.1), ratio=(0.9, 1.1), random horizontal and vertical flip (p=0.5), and random rotation with the rotate degree range in (0, 180).
+{\bf Data Preprocessing and Augmentation:} We subtract all the images by the local average color to highlight effective details on the fundus image, and the readers can turn to the competition report from the champion of the Kaggle competition \footnote{https://github.com/btgraham/SparseConvNet/blob/kaggle\_Diabetic\_\\ Retinopathy\_competition/competitionreport.pdf} for more details.
+We also apply some commonly used data augmentation strategies for both patches and the entire images, including randomly crop with scale=(0.9, 1.1), ratio=(0.9, 1.1), random horizontal and vertical flip (p=0.5), and random rotation with the rotate degree range in (0, 180).